 I’ve been there.
 I write when I feel like it and write about what I feel like.
 It’s not the best.
 I had a better grasp at this at the beginning of 2022 when I set out to write 10 posts per month.
-But I’ve fallen behind this spring because of personal reasons.
+But I’ve fallen behind this spring because – you know – life.

 I’m beginning to get back into the flow, but I don’t have a plan anymore.
 It’s time for me to get back into planning mode.
 The first thing on my to-do list?
 Write an editorial calendar!